 Whether you’re a new parent with a small place or an old pro in a squeeze to make room for your newest bundle of joy, a big, private nursery may be out of the question.
-Sharing a room with the baby?
+Are you sharing a room with the baby?
 Create a beautiful and functional space for three using these five simple tips.

 01 of 05